-One is tempted to add more cheese, butter, and oil to this recipe.
-Resist this impulse.
-There should be just enough butter and oil to coat the pasta like a salad dressing, and just enough cheese to season it.
-If you add too much, the pasta will get oily and the cheese will make it loathsomely heavy.
-When done right, it’s an elegant dish with compact flavor.–Amanda Hesser
+You’ll likely be tempted to add more cheese, butter, and oil to this recipe.
+Resist the impulse.
+There should be just enough butter and oil to coat the pasta like a salad dressing.
+The cheese should be considered a seasoning on top.
+With too much oil and butter, the pasta will sit in an oil slick.
+Too much cheese and it’ll make it loathsomely clumpy.
+When done right, this is an elegant dish with a compact flavor.–Amanda Hesser

 - 1/4 cup finely grated Parmigiano-Reggiano cheese

 - 1/4 cup finely grated Pecorino Romano cheese

 - 1/2 pound linguini fini, spaghettini, or your favorite long pasta

 - 1 tablespoon very coarse, freshly ground black pepper

 - Bring a large pot of water to a boil.
 Toss in several tablespoons of salt.

 - Meanwhile, mix both of the cheeses together in a small bowl.
 When the water boils, add the pasta and cook it for 6 minutes, stirring occasionally.
 Near the end of cooking, scoop out about 1/2 cup of cooking water and set it aside.